TRaSH-/docker-compose-override/README.md

-# docker-compose-override
+# Docker compose override

-Collection of override files for DockSTARTer
+Collection of override files that you can use for DockSTARTer.